 Through its Academic Data Grants program, Twitter provided their tweet datasets to various academic institutions.
-Prospective participating researchers are asked to submit a proposal via the Twitter Data Grants website.
-For the initial pilot, a small number of proposals are selected to receive free datasets via Gnip, Twitter's commercial data reseller partner.
-In addition to the data, selected institutions are also offered the opportunity to collaborate with Twitter engineers and researchers.
+Prospective participating researchers were asked to submit a proposal via the Twitter Data Grants website.
+For the initial pilot, a small number of proposals were selected to receive free datasets via Gnip, Twitter's commercial data reseller partner.
+In addition to the data, selected institutions were also offered the opportunity to collaborate with Twitter engineers and researchers.
 An example of use cases of this initiative is when Twitter provided a collection of 2 billion tweets from May 2009 and October 2010 and 1.8 billion tweets collected from August 2011 to November 2012 to Johns Hopkins to track flu infections.